-If you have some savory teriyaki sauce that you bought from a grocery store or made at home and you plan to use in a recipe, it is important that it has the right viscosity.
+If you have some savory teriyaki sauce that you bought from a grocery store or made at home and you plan to use in a recipe, it’s important that it has the right viscosity.

-If you find yourself with a marinade that is too watery, it will not coat the vegetables or meat that you would like to use it on adequately, and you will end up missing out on enjoying the full flavor of the teriyaki sauce.
+If you find yourself with a marinade that is too watery, it won’t coat the vegetables or meat that you would like to use it on adequately, and you’ll end up missing out on enjoying the full flavor of the teriyaki sauce.

 Luckily, there are some super-simple ways you can make your teriyaki sauce thicker so you can get a more generous coat of it onto your meal.
 Check out the methods below, and then try out the homemade teriyaki sauce recipe included at the end of the article.